STACK service specifications

 Combine Datasets, Results and Auxiliary Datasets

 STACK can be used also to post-process an asset from a Result of another processor.
-For instance, this makes possible to co-locate a flood binary map from a Result of the HASARD on-demand service with the Land Cover Auxiliary Dataset to extract flooded pixels over only a certain LC class.
+For instance, this makes it possible to co-locate a binary flood map from the Result of the HASARD on-demand service with the Land Cover Auxiliary Dataset to extract flooded pixels over only a certain LC class.
 As an example the following s-expression:

 can be used to derive a flood mask over only crop fields.
 In this case the s-expression (where (== 2.worldcover 40) 1.flood-mask 0))